Chicago shootings leave 2 dead, at least 15 injured

 (CNN)Another violent night in Chicago left two people dead and at least 15 others injured in two shootings, the Chicago Police Department said Monday.

+Over the weekend, 74 people were shot in 46 incidents in the city between 6 p.m.
+Friday and 11:59 p.m.
+Sunday, police said.
+Six people were killed.

-At least 11 people who were standing outside in the South Artesian Avenue area were shot around 11 p.m.
+On Sunday about 11 p.m., at least 11 people who were standing outside in the South Artesian Avenue area were shot around 11 p.m.
 Sunday.
 Three males "emerged from an alley and fired shots into the crowd," police said in an online statement.

 One female was pronounced dead at the University of Chicago Medical Center with a gunshot wound to the chest, police said.
 Four other women between 24 and 57 were also shot and are listed in fair or good condition at hospitals.